-Percent is calculated based on total categorized responses (3,050 out of 3,560 total responses).
-Response categories are determined by WCOG staff based on open-ended responses from the public.
-The same response may be counted in more than one category at the same time.
+\Percent is calculated based on total categorized responses (3,050 out of 3,560 total responses).

 The following figures summarize the results of the remaining five Crash Test survey questions which were aimed at gathering feedback about proven strategies for reducing crashes involving impairment, young drivers, speeding, bicycles and pedestrians, and distraction.